 Tropical pates de fruits make for an unexpected burst of tropical flavor, especially when given as a winter holiday gift.
-The intensely fruity jellied candy squares are served in a variety of flavors as part of the thirteen desserts de Noel, on Christmas Eve, though they can be eaten anytime as a delicious sweet treat.
+The intensely fruity jellied candy squares are served in a variety of flavors as part of the thirteen desserts de Noel, which also includes the similarly-made marrons glacés, on Christmas Eve, though they can be eaten anytime as a delicious sweet treat.

 This pineapple pate de fruit recipe can be made ahead of time and the candies stashed away for up to one month in a cool, dry place, giving the intense pineapple flavor time to deepen.
 They make excellent gifts.

 - 3/4 lb fresh pineapple, cut into small cubes

 - 1 mango, cut into small cubes